grs/qdr-examples/connected_deployments/README.md

   qdstat -b $(oc get service messaging -n cluster-b -o jsonpath='{.spec.clusterIP}') -n qdstat -b $(oc get service messaging -n cluster-local -o jsonpath='{.spec.clusterIP}') -n
 ```

+The certificates can be generated using the generate_certs script,
+though the subject should be changed to match the hostname used for
+the routes.